#1 Ranked Children’s Hospital by U.S. News & World Report

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

-The Down Syndrome Program in the Developmental Medicine Center at Boston Children's Hospital offers multidisciplinary clinical evaluations for people with Down syndrome from birth until the age of 22.
+The Down Syndrome Program was founded in 1967, and is housed in the Developmental Medicine Center at Boston Children's Hospital.
+The program is one of the oldest and largest of its kind, offering multidisciplinary health care for people with Down syndrome from birth until they reach age 22.
 With each appointment, we are also able to make referrals and connections with any of the other specialty clinics at Boston Children's.
 The Down Syndrome Program is more than a clinic, however.
 We strive to provide resources, advocacy, and supports to all families, depending on their individual needs.

 Do you receive our monthly newsletters?
 If not, contact Angela to get on our distribution list!